Ranxin2023/Market_Anomaly_Detection_Ranxin/README.md

 ## Features
 1. **Anomaly Detection**
-- Isolation Forest:
+- **Isolation Forest**:
     - Detects anomalies by isolating data points in the feature space.
     - Suitable for detecting rare or unusual events without labeled data.
-- Support Vector Machine (SVM):
+- **Support Vector Machine (SVM)**:
     - Identifies anomalies using hyperplanes to separate outliers from normal data points.
     - Useful for datasets with complex patterns.
-- Principal Component Analysis (PCA):
+- **robust Principal Component Analysis (rPCA)**:
-    - Reduces data dimensionality to understand variance distribution.
+    - Separates Data into Components:Decomposes data into low-rank structure (dominant patterns) and sparse components (outliers or anomalies).
-    - Highlights anomalies as deviations from major components.
+    - Handles Outliers Effectively:Identifies anomalies as deviations from the low-rank structure, making it more robust than standard PCA.
+    - Highlights Anomalies in Financial Data: Reveals rare events or irregularities while preserving the integrity of the major trends.

 2. **Dynamic Frontend**
 - Built with Next.js, offering:
     - Intuitive interface to select financial metrics and models.